raftaar1191/Charitable/readme.txt

 == Changelog ==

+= 1.4.18 =
+* Added an end time when editing campaigns to make it clearer when a campaign ends.
+Previously, a campaign's end time was ambiguous and this caused confusion for some users. [#335](https://github.com/Charitable/Charitable/issues/335)
+* Add space as a thousands separator for countries where `12 500,00` would be the correct way to format an amount. [#332](https://github.com/Charitable/Charitable/issues/332)
+* Add campaign edit link as email shortcode option for campaign-related emails. [#345](https://github.com/Charitable/Charitable/issues/345)
+* Fixed multiple HTML validation issues in Charitable forms and the campaigns widget. [#344](https://github.com/Charitable/Charitable/issues/344) and [#349](https://github.com/Charitable/Charitable/issues/349)
+* Prevent a bug where the donated amount on a campaign is completely wrong after a site changes its decimal/thousands separators. [#279](https://github.com/Charitable/Charitable/issues/279)
+* Flush the campaign donation cache in popular caching plugins (WP Super Cache, W3 Total Cache, WP Rocket and WP Fastest Cache). [#186](https://github.com/Charitable/Charitable/issues/186)
+* Fixed an error during donation processing that prevented donations when database caching is enabled in W3 Total Cache. [#347](https://github.com/Charitable/Charitable/issues/347)

 = 1.4.17 =
 * **THANK YOU**: Thanks to first-time contributor [@qriouslad](https://github.com/qriouslad) for his contribution to this release!
 * When using Stripe Checkout, amounts over $999 were sometimes incorrectly sent to the Stripe modal. [#339](https://github.com/Charitable/Charitable/issues/339)